DiogoEmanuelCostaRaimundo/LoRaWan-E5-Node-qian/README.md

 See the **Things_Stack_Dashboard.md** file from the Wio-E5-mini-LoRa-Setup repository if you haven't yet registered an end device and application.

-3. In main.c the led toggling in the StartLedTask() were commented out to allow for downlink testing using the RED led.
+3. In main.c the led toggling in the StartLedTask() was commented out to allow for downlink testing using the RED led.

 ## In lora_app.c